NewMed Energy: History

 NewMed Energy (formerly "Delek Drilling") was founded by Avinoam Finkelman and served as the search department of the Delek group, then controlled by the IDB group.
 The partnership was founded with an agreement signed on July 1, 1993, between Delek Drilling Management (1993) Ltd as a general partner and Delek Drilling Trusts Ltd as a limited partner.
 The partnership's holdings include Yam Tethys Ltd, Delek Drilling (Leviathan Finance) Ltd, Delek Drilling (Yam Tethys Finance) Ltd, Delek and Avner Yam Tethys Ltd and Delek Drilling (Tamar Finance) Ltd.

 In 1998, Yitzhak Tshuva, a self-made multi-billionaire, purchased control of Delek group, from the Recanati family.

 In December 2016 the general meeting of Delek Drilling and Avner gas and oil search (both units of conglomerate Delek Group) decided on the merge of the two.
 In May 2017 the Merging process was completed when Avner was immersed into Delek Drilling.
 This established the position of Delek Drilling as the leading search body in Israel.

 The participating units of the partnership are traded on the Tel Aviv Stock Exchange, and it is considered one of the ten largest bodies of trade in the Tel Aviv Stock exchange market.

 In October 2017, Delek Drilling and the Russian Gazprom signed a memorandum of understanding to jointly examine the possibilities of using natural gas as a fuel for vehicles and special equipment in Israel.

 In February 2022, as part of a rebranding process, the company changed its name from Delek Drilling to NewMed Energy.
 At the same time, New Med Energy updated its strategy, which includes, in addition to the exploration and production of natural gas in the Mediterranean, the establishment of an activity of alternative energies, the deepening of regional ties and more.

+In January 2026, it was announced that NewMed Energy had agreed to sell a 5 per cent participating interest in the Han Asparuh offshore exploration block in the Bulgarian Black Sea to Bulgarian Energy Holding EAD.
+The agreement followed a directive from the Bulgarian parliament and remained conditional on government approval and revisions to the project’s joint operating agreement.